 Is it possible to perform CPR on someone who has a pacemaker or implantable cardioverter-defibrillator, ICD?
 Yes!
 CPR should be done on a person with a pacemaker if need be.
+We recommend learning about the differences between a pacemaker and a defibrillator.
 If they are unconscious, it is possible that something is seriously wrong with their heart, or their pacemaker for that matter.
 AED devices may also be used to deliver defibrillation shocks to ICD patients who require extra support in reducing the risk of death.

 Arrhythmia, including ventricular tachycardia and ventricular fibrillation, can be regulated with a pacemaker, however, it has no power over the heart’s systole.
 CPR leads to the heart operating again and gaining control over a normal heartbeat if it fails, which normally means something is wrong with the systolic functions.

 We normally concentrate on when and how CPR should be administered when someone has a life-threatening or abnormal heart rhythm, but when should you stop CPR, or when is it not necessary on patients?
 CPR should be initiated as soon as possible and should not be done for more than three hours.
 There are four general requirements for determining when CPR should be stopped: